 The Process

-I had never shucked an oyster until I decided to make this dish.
+I had never shucked an oyster until I decided to make these Dirty Oysters.
 Thankfully, one of my guests had, and he gave me lessons.
 It wasn’t nearly as difficult as I thought it would be, but you will need a few supplies:

-- Small scrub brush (to clean the shell)
+- Small scrub brush (to clean the shells)

 - Towel or washcloth (to hold the oyster as you shuck it)